5

 Common RFP/RFI Responses

-GENERAL QUESTIONS REGARDING CANARY
+GENERAL INFO REGARDING CANARY

-19,000 installations of the Canary System in over 55 countries.
+20,000+ installations of the Canary System in over 70 countries.
 No specific details available regarding vertical percentages but the Canary System is used in every major industrial automation vertical.

 Canary started in 1985, providing trending solutions for industrial automation clients.
 It was quickly realized that a trending tool was only as good as the database behind it.
 In 1988 Canary began developing a proprietary database specifically for industrial automation.
 The Canary Historian has gone through more than 15 major release versions since that time and an entire suite of tools have been built around it to provide data logging, contextualization, asset modeling, dashboard creation, and automated reporting.
 Canary chooses to stay light and lean, passing on venture capital investment opportunities and refusing to obtain debt.
-Structured to quickly pivot to our customer's needs, Canary focuses 75% of it's resources on product development and support with a group of deployment services staff available for larger, enterprise-scale opportunities.
-The Canary Partner network, built of thousands of men and women who have certified on the Canary System, resell and integrate Canary software.
+Structured to quickly pivot to our customer's needs, Canary focuses its resources on product development and support with a group of deployment services staff available for larger, enterprise-scale opportunities.
+The Canary Partner network, composed of thousands of men and women who have been certified on the Canary System, resell and integrate Canary software.
 This 'go to market' strategy allows for Canary to focus on product development rather than building out global

 offices and sales staff.
-Instead, a core Canary team of account managers support regional distributors comprised of software and industrial engineers that in turn train and support both Canary Partners as well as international users.
-In North America, all support is handled by staff at Canary's corporate office in Martinsburg Pennsylvania.
+Instead, a core Canary team of account managers support regional distributors comprised of software and industrial engineers that, in turn, train and support both Canary Partners as well as international users.
+In North America, all support is handled by staff at Canary's corporate office in Martinsburg, Pennsylvania.

 What differentiates Canary from other time series databases?